Hope-777/hackathon-Group7/README.md

 - Run the script.
   The script will process each PNG file, extract text, generate titles, summarize the content, and store the results in an Excel file.

-### burn

-Allows token holders to destroy a specified amount of their tokens, reducing the total supply.

-Parameters:
-- amount: The amount of tokens to be burned.

 ### Output